G10van1/CsvFileApi/README.md

           Emma Wilson,Berlin,Germany,Basketball

+Endpoint Returned Codes:

+          code="201" Successful file upload

+          code="500" Server error

 ### Get Endpoint (/api/Users)

-It must choose the the parameters to find users.
-Use q field to insert commands.
+You must choose the parameters to find users.
+Use the q field to enter query commands.

-If the q value is empty it will return all users inserted.
+If the q value is empty, it will return all entered users.

-It is possible use searches by key and value, use ':' to separate the key and value.
+It is possible to use searches by key and value, use ':' to separate the key and value.

 Example:

             ?q=name:Mary

-It return all users where the name is equal to Mary.
+Returns all users where the name is the same as Mary.

-It is possible use '+' (and comparator) and '|' (or comparator) to join more than one field on the search.
-Just a warning, don't mix '+' and '-' at the same query, it's not possible.
+It is possible to use '+' (and comparator) and '|' (or comparator) to join more than a field in the search.
+Just a warning, don't mix '+' and '-' in the same query, this is not allowed.

 Example: